Company Logo - Home Link

 The Victoria Memorial

-The other is at the back (west side) which offers a view directly to the gates outside Buckingham Palace.
+Those standing on the back of the statue will receive a view directly to the gates outside Buckingham Palace.

 Below is a Google 360 from the Victoria Memorial

-However, if crowds are big outside the Palace then the view into the courtyard is restricted.
+Also, I've noticed that if crowds are really big outside the Palace then the view into the courtyard is restricted even from the best spot on the Memorial.

-NOTE: You will want to stand on the side of the Memorial facing Buckingham Palace, though anywhere on the memorial will afford you nice views.
+NOTE: If you want to give this one a go, I recommend standing on the side of the Memorial facing Buckingham Palace (this will put you at the back of Queen Victoria), though anywhere on the memorial will afford you nice views.

 Buckingham Palace Gates